 People have lived at the 'top' of the world for thousands of years.
-For those living in the south, it has caused much speculation on what might be in this northern region.
+For those living in the south, it has caused much speculation on what might be in this northern region including where exactly it is!

 Introducing the Arctic

 Situated at the northernmost part of our planet, the Arctic is a meeting point of the European, north America and Asian continents.
-At its heart is ocean spanning 5.4 million square miles (14.09 million square km), much of it permanently covered in ice, surrounded by land of the 8 Arctic States.
+At its heart is ocean spanning 15.6 million square km (6 million square miles), much of it permanently covered in ice, surrounded by land of the 8 Arctic States.
 Together, the Arctic comprises nearly 4% of the Earth’s surface.
 Around 4 million people live in the Arctic, over 10% of whom are Indigenous.

 But the Arctic is changing fast.
 It is warming in places at up to 4 times the global average, meaning that glaciers are melting, sea ice is retreating, and permafrost is thawing.
 Greenland is on average losing 30 million tonnes of ice every hour.
 This is already having local and global consequences, such as on weather, climate, food security and infrastructure.